SaaS applications

 BCP and DR

-Our use of SaaS based solutions has enhanced our BCP and DR planning and provision because all of our users can mostly work anywhere with an Internet connection, including our Customer Care team.
+Our use of SaaS-based solutions has enhanced our BCP and DR planning and provision because all of our users can mostly work anywhere with an Internet connection, including our Customer Care team.

 The consumption based approach also frees up the operations team from having to manage these core tools.
 There’s no upgrades, storage increase, server licenses or server management, because we just give users access when an approved service request is received so such management is conducted by the user itself.

-Consumption = flexibility
+Consumption allows for flexibility

 The use of consumption based SaaS services within an organisation can give small (including start-ups) and large companies alike the flexibility around function, capacity and cost.
-It also ensures IT can support the current needs (of both IT and the organisation) and future growth without investing capital in on premise infrastructure and software that may have spare capacity that’s not used for a number of months or even years
+It also ensures IT can support the current needs (of both IT and the organisation) and future growth without investing capital in on-premise infrastructure and software that may have spare capacity that’s not used for a number of months or even years

-Consumption based services should form a vital part of any future organisational strategy and should be compared with traditional services as part of any product selection.
-Of course, with any cloud based services, suitable research and product selection should be undertaken to ensure it meets the organisation’s requirements, both from an availability and security perspective.
+Consumption-based services should form a vital part of any future organisational strategy and should be compared with traditional services as part of any product selection.
+Of course, with any cloud-based services, suitable research and product selection should be undertaken to ensure it meets the organisation’s requirements, both from an availability and security perspective.

 Spread the love